Git-K3rnel/VulnHub/Born2Root/README.md

 ![image](https://github.com/Git-K3rnel/VulnHub/assets/127470407/a01a92d0-0cdf-4713-a188-6a77a97788f8)

-this binary is a rabbit hole and has nothing to do with it, since we logged in as 2 users out of 3 possible users
+this binary is a rabbit hole and has nothing to do with, since we logged in as 2 users out of 3 possible users

 now the only option is to brute force the last user password, user `hadi`, we can generate a new wordlist or use `rockyou.txt`